 Yes.
 The resource center includes tower tree assembly help, and Treetime also offers a dedicated tower tree shopping category.

 Measure your ceiling height first, then choose a tree that leaves enough clearance for a topper and comfortable visual proportion in the room.
-Width matters just as much as height.
+Width matters just as much as height, especially in smaller rooms, corners, apartments, offices, and entryways.

 Browse the full tree collection and review the buyer’s guide if you want help narrowing things down.